Director: Dr. Tabitha Hart

-I did an internship last summer/fall/spring.
+I already did an internship.
 Can I get credit for it even though it’s over?

 No. Unfortunately we cannot retroactively offer credit for past internships.

 I currently have a job that requires me to do skilled communication work.
-Can I get internship units for this?
+Can I get some internship units?

-Generally speaking students cannot simply use their current jobs for CSIP units.
+Generally speaking students cannot use their jobs for CSIP units.
 Students may, however, propose a new project for completion at their current place of employment, as long as it goes beyond their ordinary work responsibilities and clearly involves them developing their communication knowledge and/or skills.

 Please contact the Internship Director to discuss your situation.

-I’ve got my internship, and I’m enrolled in my COMM 190/198 CSIP units.
+I’ve got my internship, and I’m enrolled in my COMM internship units.
 Now what?

 As with any other class, you’ll be doing assignments throughout the semester for your internship units.
 To receive academic credit for your internship you must satisfactorily complete these assignments.
 Note that you'll do these assignments in addition to the work you do on your internship.

 What are the CSIP assignments?

-The internship assignments include a weekly logbook, an e-Portfolio, an updated resume, an exit survey, and other written work.
+The internship assignments include a weekly logbook, a report, surveys, and other written work.
 Each of these assignments, all of which are designed to be very practical, will be graded credit/no credit.

 The Internship Director will give you more information about assignments and deadlines once your internship begins.